 In order to meet the needs of all patients, the unit consists of two components: A cardiovascular intensive care unit (CVICU) and a cardiac step-down unit (CSU).
 Staffed by critical care cardiac physicians, advanced practitioners and nurses, 24 hours a day, the CVICU cares for cardiology and cardiovascular surgery patients when they are most critically ill.
-Many patients are admitted to the CVICU within hours of being born.The unit also cares for patients with heart failure, heart transplants and those requiring assist devices.
+Many patients are admitted to the unit within hours of being born.The CVICU also cares for patients with heart failure, heart transplants and those requiring assist devices.
 As patients recover from their critical illness, they progress to the CSU, where their care is continued under the supervision of cardiologists and cardiology advanced practitioners until they are ready to be discharged home.

 Newborn infants with heart disease may also be cared for under the close supervision of neonatologists, who are experts in the care of infants, in collaboration with the cardiac team.
-All 30 beds in the Acute Cardiac Unit are capable of functioning as a CVICU-level bed or CSU bed, assuring an appropriate level of care based on the needs of the patient.
+All 30 beds in the CTICU are capable of functioning as a CVICU-level bed or CSU bed, assuring an appropriate level of care based on the needs of the patient.
 To ensure continuity of care, the teams that care for patients prior to their procedures continue to care for them in the unit afterwards.
 And since these teams care for all cardiac patients admitted to the unit, patients who return to the Hospital for subsequent procedures will recognize the doctors and nurses.

 A full range of cardiac services and critical care services are provided, including: